Pound set for best week vs euro in 5 months on BoE hike bets | Business

 "In the UK, markets are clearly taking the view that the BoE will be forced to act much sooner than hinted at by policymakers," ING said.
 Amid expectations the Bank of England is approaching its first post-pandemic interest rate hike, British two-year government bond yields hit their highest since February 2020 on Friday.

-Sterling steadied on Friday but was set for its best week in five months against the euro as interest rate hike expectations offset worries about a fuel crisis and labor shortages.
+Sterling steadied on Friday but was set for its best week in five months against the euro as interest rate hike expectations offset worries about a fuel crisis and labour shortages.

-Versus the euro, it flattened at 84.83 pence by 1245 GMT, on track for its strongest week versus the single currency since mid-May.
-Sterling was 0.2% higher versus a weakening dollar to $1.3645, after data showed U.S. job growth slowed sharply in September.
+Versus the euro, it flattened at 84.82 pence by 1440 GMT, on track for its strongest week versus the single currency since mid May.
+Sterling edged 0.2% higher to $1.3644 versus the dollar, after it briefly jumped to a 10-day high of $1.3661 as data showed U.S. job growth slowed sharply in September.
 It was set for weekly gains versus the greenback, after four consecutive weeks of losses.

 In its September policy statement, the BoE nudged up its forecast for inflation at the end of the year to over 4%, more than twice its target rate.
 A survey showed that employers in Britain increased pay for new staff by the most since at least the 1990s.